 You can get involved in several service learning activities or student clubs and organizations at Mount Mary.
 Join the Nutrition and Dietetics Club or help in the community garden which donates 100% of the harvest to area food pantries.

 The Jim and Claire Grammling Scholarship is designated for students majoring in dietetics.
 Learn about other scholarships available at Mount Mary.

 The future of dietetics careers

 On January 1, 2024, all entry-level RD/RDNs will be required to hold an advanced degree (minimum of a Master’s Degree) in addition to completion of an accredited education program that provides for 1200 hours of supervised practice.
 This will have significant impact on the training programs for RD/RDNs.

-The current intention is to initiate a Master’s Coordinated Program (MCP) by Fall 2019.
+We will be transitioning to a dietetics program that integrates a graduate degree with the required experiential learning hours in 2021.
 This date is offered in the hope of transparency and is a best estimate.
 Students should work closely with their faculty advisors and admissions officers to be certain they can achieve individual academic goals within program timelines.